auth0/Lock.swift/README.md

 #### Specify Connections

-**Lock.swift** will automatically load your client configuration automatically, if you wish to override this you can manually specify which of your connections to use.
+Lock will automatically load your client configuration automatically, if you wish to override this behaviour you can manually specify which of your connections to use.

-Before presenting **Lock.swift** you can tell it what connections it should display and use to authenticate an user.
+Before presenting Lock you can tell it what connections it should display and use to authenticate an user.
 You can do that by calling the method and supply a closure that can specify the connections.

 Adding a database connection: